netlify/build-image/README.md

 The following images are currently available:

-- `trusty` - Legacy build image for older sites; running Ubuntu 14.04 and [this software](https://github.com/netlify/build-image/blob/trusty/included_software.md)
-- `xenial` - Build image for all existing sites; running Ubuntu 16.04 and [this software](https://github.com/netlify/build-image/blob/xenial/included_software.md)
+- `xenial` (current branch) - Legacy build image for existing sites; running Ubuntu 16.04 and [this software](https://github.com/netlify/build-image/blob/xenial/included_software.md)
-- `focal`  - Default build image for all new sites; Running Ubuntu 20.04 and [this software](https://github.com/netlify/build-image/blob/focal/included_software.md)
+- `focal` - Default build image for all new sites; running Ubuntu 20.04 and [this software](https://github.com/netlify/build-image/blob/focal/included_software.md)

 Each image name above corresponds to a branch in this repository.